-While working and helping our daughter with distance learning during these past two weeks of shelter in place, I have also found the time to: clean out our closets, make school charts, plan and prepare meals, cut and color my own hair, reorganize the garage, do home workouts, and hike the surrounding hills.
+While working and helping our daughter with distance learning, I have also found the time to: clean out our closets, make school charts, plan and prepare meals, cut and color my own hair, reorganize the garage, do home workouts, and hike the surrounding hills.

 What I have realized is that my activity has been a way to avoid the emotions that come with intimacy.

 Oftentimes we can become consumed with activities or tasks because physical work is easier than the emotional work it takes to be close to God and the people in our lives.
 Although activity can make us feel good and productive, it cannot replace the comfort and connection that intimacy provides.